neffo/bing-wallpaper-gnome-extension/README.md

 ## Requirements

 GNOME 3.28+ (Ubuntu Gnome 18.04+, Fedora 23+, older versions of the extension work with 3.18+, but are no longer supported).
 Blur control requires GNOME 3.36+, and may be unreliable on 3.36.3 or below.
+GNOME 40+ is still beta quality.

 ## Install